dxps/dxps/README.md

 <br/><br/>

 - Nowadays, thinking in (and kinda obsessed with) Rust programming language.
-- Still liking Go programming language, and Distributed Systems as a generic architecture.
+- Still liking Golang, and Distributed Systems as a generic architecture.
 - Big fan of Clean Architecture and Event Driven Architectures.
 - Used to love Java and (most of) its ecosystem.
 Not anymore.